-Europe - Russia, Turkey, Germany, and Czech Republic are major European nations where most English teachers obtain work visas.
-American English teachers participating in government teaching programs in France, Spain and the Republic of Georgia also receive work visas and in many European nations, including France, Spain and Italy, those on student visas also have a right to work.
+- Europe - Russia, Turkey, Germany, and the Czech Republic are major European nations where most English teachers obtain work visas.
+American English teachers participating in government teaching programs in France, Spain, and the Republic of Georgia also receive work visas and in many European nations, including France, Spain and Italy, those on student visas also have a right to work.

 The key is to conduct your research and to consider carefully your options and know your options.

 John Bentley is Co-Founder & Senior Writer for International TEFL Academy (ITA), the world leader in TEFL certification for teaching English abroad.
 A graduate of Harvard University and the Medill School of Journalism at Northwestern, John is a recognized expert in the field of TEFL.
 His articles have appeared across the field's top websites, including GoAbroad.com, StudyAbroad.com, InterExchange, GoOverseas.com, Adventure Teaching, & many others.
 He has also spoken as an expert on Teaching English Abroad & TEFL certification at major conferences like MeetPlanGo and Lessons from Abroad (LFA) in Portland & San Diego.